 Category 6: Content & Functionality – 10 points maximum

 - If patrons can’t find your website then it won’t really matter how nice of a site you develop.
 Orchestras need to be able to present large amounts of information and e-commerce solutions to their patrons without overloading them or making it difficult to find what they need.
 Accuracy, current information, uniqueness of offerings, and providing institutional transparency documents all play an important role in this category.

-- This category contains six sub-categories covering issues such as URL clarity to navigation structure to site performance.
+- This category contains five sub-categories covering issues such as URL clarity, navigation structure, “searchability,” site performance, and legal notices.

 Who’s In, Who’s Out